-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by MSWA for the annual reporting period ended 30 June 2022.
-MSWA have assessed the impact of these new or amended Accounting Standards and Interpretations which are considered material to MSWA below:
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by MSWA for the annual reporting period ended 30 June 2023.
+The company has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.